arduino/help-center-content/content/Arduino Cloud/Spaces/Roles-and-Permissions-in-education-spaces.md

 ## Teachers

 * Everything allowed for the student role.
-* Add new Students and Taechers to the Space.
+* Add new Students and Teachers to the Space.
 * Remove Students from the Space.

 ## Admin